jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The ASPA search results are returned in the "rpki1_aspaSearchResults" member, which is an array of ASPA objects ((#aspa_object_class)).

-Here is an elided example of the search results when finding information for ASPAs with autonomous system number 65536:
+Here is an elided example of the search results when finding information for ASPAs with provider autonomous system number 65542:

 ```
 {